In this episode we will be looking at how to prioritize your tasks and gain clarity of mind that will allow you to move forward.

-2. Save a load of hassle - communicating and organising an idea which other filmmakers would likely not have the time to actually do anything with.
+2. Save a load of hassle - communicating and organizing an idea which other filmmakers would likely not have the time to actually do anything with.
 These people have businesses and families.

 3. Save a load of time.
 This project wouldn’t have taken 5 minutes.
 It would have taken weeks and possibly months of time I didn’t have.

 4. Free up my mind for more important things.

 Getting what’s on your mind and onto paper, or on to a white board as that’s my preferred medium, allows you to honestly assess what is important and what was not.
 My time consuming altruistic camcorder idea which would ultimately led to me giving away my those camcorders just didn’t fit with what I was about at that time.
 I only realized that though when I stopped and assessed all that I had on my mind.